al3xandr3/al3xandr3.github.io/_posts/2008-11-25-picture-organizer.md

   - ruby
   - python
   - project
-intro: "Script to organize pictures into folders by the day they were taken"
+excerpt: "Script to organize pictures into folders by the day they were taken"
 ---

 Place this script file in a folder full of pictures, run it, and it will organize